seanblanchfield/blog/archive/_posts/2013-11-10-5-ways-think-like-investors.md

 2.  **You will have lots of fun**.
 Life is short, and work is a big part of it.
 Don't waste your time on Earth working on something you can't make yourself care about.
 Have a startup adventure instead.
 3.  **It will equip you to become a founder too**.
 Work with great people who've done it before.
 Next time round, it could be you.
 4.  **Money**.
 Last of the list.
 If the startup works out, you will get a payout on your options (probably enough to buy a nice car or put a downpayment on a house).
 The acquirer will now work hard to keep you on the team, and offer you a new compensation package, probably involving a higher-than-average industry salary and golden handcuffs package, which is all yours to refuse if you wish.

+---
+## Archived Comments

+{: .archived-comment}
+> **November 10, 2013 at 6:59 pm, Russell Banks says:**
+>
+> Great post Sean, thanks for sharing your insight!

+{: .archived-comment}
+> **November 12, 2013 at 8:34 am, Killian Murphy says:**
+>
+> Great blog, Sean.
+>
+> For #5, note also that investors generally (though not always) get preferred stock, whereas employee stock options are usually for common stock.
+The preferred stock is worth more than the common stock because it has things like liquidation preferences attached.
+The ratio in value between preferred to common starts high in the early days of a startup and typically declines as the risk declines (which means that the value of liquidation preferences declines, for example).
+>
+> This ratio is important because, as you say, ESOP options need to be granted at fair market value to avoid capital gains taxes.
+If the company has only sold preferred stock to investors, how do you calculate the fair market value of common stock options?
+Unsurprisingly, the answer is “pay lawyers”.
+Wilson Sonsini has a primer here for those not yet asleep.. : http://wsgr.com/WSGR/Display.aspx?SectionName=publications/PDFSearch/CorpLawBulletin_1004.htm

+{: .archived-comment}
+> **March 2, 2014 at 9:50 pm, Conor Neill says:**
+>
+> Wonderful post, really helpful and easy to understand.
+I love that you finish with an upbeat end 😉 We get one go at this life and a rich boring life wouldn’t be as fun as a rich adventurous life… Since rich or poor depend so much on circumstance, we can drop it as a significant goal = hence the deal is boring or adventure!!! 😉